charadata/charadata.github.io/_posts/2025-03-13-initiation-engagement-substance-use-disorder-treatment.md

 Also, there can be only one episode per day.

-According to the MAC Scorecard, the median rates in 2023 for initiation and engagement were 44.5 percent and 15.5 percent, respectively.
+According to medicaid.gov's MAC Scorecard, the median rates in 2023 for initiation and engagement were 44.5 percent and 15.5 percent, respectively.
 [Go there](https://www.medicaid.gov/state-overviews/scorecard/main) to see how your MCO compares.

 ![Medicaid Initiation and Engagement of Substance Use Disorder Treatment map](/assets/img/MACScorecard-Initiation-and-Engagement-of-Substance-Use-Disorder-Treatment-map.jpeg "Medicaid Initiation and Engagement of Substance Use Disorder Treatment United States map")